ankschoubey/old-blog/_posts/2021-11-25-my-core-values.md

 Everything worth while is an act of courage.

+Courage is exciting.
+It pushes to act beyond what one believes is possible.

-Paragons: Jocko Willink, Son Goku, Monkey D Luffy, Naruto, Batman
+Paragons: Jocko Willink, Super Saiyan Blue - Son Goku, Bounce Man - Monkey D Luffy, Byan Mode - Naruto, Batman

 [^1]: Jordan B Peterson
 [^2]: Naval Ravikant